 When will there be a vaccine and who gets it first?

 However, the demand is enormous.
 There will not immediately be enough vaccines to vaccinate all Europeans.
 Deliveries will be phased.
-For the first phase, 1.5 million vaccines are expected for Belgium.
+Priority groups have been defined based on scientific advice and a societal debate.

-Currently, no vaccine has yet been licensed for COVID-19 in Europe.
-Several dozen vaccines are in preclinical evaluation and twenty-six of them are already in clinical trials.
 All vaccines in development can be found on the WHO website.
 The list of approved clinical trials for vaccines and drugs against COVID-19 in Belgium is available at the database of clinical trials.
+More information on the research and development of medicines and vaccines against COVID-19.

 The European Commission negotiates on behalf of the Member States for the procurement procedures of vaccines against COVID-19 and submits contracts to the Member States.
 In Belgium there is one within the FAMHP advisory committee was founded that analyzes purchase files based on various criteria.